Youtiva — Client Success Coordinator Playbook

 These are baseline models — not configured for any specific business.
 Think of them as the engine before it's been trained on a client's data and workflows.
 When Youtiva builds for a client, it behaves like this — but it knows their business.

-CSC Playbook /Your Mission
+CSC Playbook / Your Mission

 CSC briefing

-The CSC call is where it all begins.
+The CSC call is

 The CSS runs a 90-minute Blueprint Call that designs a system for someone's business.
 The engineer runs an architecture call that sells it.
 But neither of those conversations happens without you.
 You are the first human impression of Youtiva.
 How you run this call determines who gets in the door — and the quality of what follows.